CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-windows.md

 ~~~
 {% endraw %}

-Close Command Prompt and open it once again to make Ruby available, remember to run it as administrator.
+Close Command Prompt and open it once again to make Ruby available, remember to run it as administrator:

-And now we can install Jekyll.
+And now we can install Jekyll:

 {% raw %}
 ~~~bash